ZaccLloyd/Project-1-ELK-Stack-Deployment/README.md.txt

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 - It ensures that machines are built and deployed in a consistent and timely manner.
-Consistent and timely system configuration and deployment ensures that the system exposure to human error is minimized and the attack surface is reduced.
+Consistent and timely system configuration and deployment ensures that the system exposure to human error is minimized, and the attack surface is reduced.
-- Automatic configuration emphasises the ability for the system capacity for horizontal scaling dependent on system requirments.
+- Automatic configuration emphasises the ability for the system capacity for horizontal scaling dependent on system requirements.

 ### Playbooks
 The four playbooks above implement the following tasks:

 #### Playbook 1: pentest.yml
-pentest.yml is used to set up DMWA servers running in a Docker container on each of the web servies show in the diagram above.
+pentest.yml is used to set up DMWA servers running in a Docker container on each of the web services show in the diagram above.
 It implements the following tasks:

 * Installs Docker
 * Installs Python 3
-* Installs Dockerâ€™s python module
+* Installs Docker’s python module
 * Downloads and launch the DVWA Docker container
 * Enables the Docker service